Agarwalprerna/RISCV_TAPEOUT_VSD_PROGRAM/Week1/README.md

 ---

-## About This Workshop
+## ⚙️ About This Workshop

-This workshop is intended for students, hobbyists, and engineers who want to learn about:
+This workshop is intended for student who want to learn about:

 - Verilog RTL design and simulation
 - Using Icarus Verilog and GTKWave for simulation and waveform analysis
 - Logic synthesis using Yosys and the SKY130 open-source PDK
-- Key digital design concepts: testbenches, timing libraries, D flip-flop coding styles, and optimization techniques
+- Testbenches, timing libraries and optimization techniques

 ---